 Revenue Growth & Market Exposure

-CAE’s defense and security business is present in key growth markets and should benefit from increased government spending in this sector.
-CAE’s defense business has a huge headroom to grow in the $22 billion training systems integration market.
+Its defense and security business is present in key growth markets and should benefit from increased government spending in this sector.
+CAE’s defense business has a huge headroom to grow in the $14 billion military training and simulation market.
 Defense organizations worldwide trust CAE for its innovative and comprehensive training solutions.

 As a leading provider of a broad range of training solutions in healthcare, CAE’s healthcare segment should also benefit from the increasing use of simulation, quality care, and patient safety in the post-Covid world.

-CAE has shown an impressive dividend growth of 24% CAGR over the last decade.
+CAE has grown its EPS at more than 9% CAGR in the last five years.
 The company has, however, suspended its share repurchase and dividends currently.

 Unique comprehensive solutions, unmatched global reach, scale, and deep customer relationships form a deep moat around CAE’s business.
 A large backlog of contracts with government customers essential to national security is an added advantage for the company.